microsoft/vscode-docs/docs/editor/tasks-appendix.md

      * Specifies when a task is run.
      *
      * Valid values are:
-     *   "default": The task will only be run when executed through the `Run Task` command.
+     *   "default": The task will only be run when executed through the Run Task command.
-     *   "folderOpen": The task will be run when the folder it is in is opened.
+     *   "folderOpen": The task will be run when the containing folder is opened.
      */
     runOn?: string;
 }